Old Fashioned Fun Games and Activities for Kids

 You'll be able to think up any number of games to play with this target.
 Or let the kids improvise with marshmallow guns or water balloons.
 The kids will have a blast playing with this target.
 Find the instructions for building this target at SIMPLE SIMON & CO.

-Each of the kids will want a tent of their own, and it will be a snap to make them following the instructions given at sew mama sew.
+Each of the kids will want a tent of their own, and it will be a snap to make them following the instructions given in the video above.
 Imagine the fun the kids will have with their own tent.

 You'll find the tutorial for making your own geoboard at mama jenn.
 A fun way for the kids to learn measurement and numeracy concepts.